So you want to know what is tally?

 The reason for this recommendation is because Tally does all the things that a business at a time of starting up requires.

-And, not just business, but you can use Tally for your personal accounting also.
+And, not just the business, but you can use Tally to maintian your personal accounting also.

-For example, let’s say, you are a salaried person and have investments in shares, mutual funds and some other real estate investments.
+For example, let’s say, you are a salaried person and have investments in shares, mutual funds and some other small investments.

-And the best thing is that you do not have to prepare Balance Sheet or Profit and Loss Account or any of the reports because they are automatically prepared while you are passing the entries.
+And the best thing is that you do not have to prepare Balance Sheet in tally or Profit and Loss Account in tally or any of the reports because they are automatically prepared while you are passing the entries.

-Now let’s say for an example, if you are starting up a business of a general store, what would you require?
+Now let’s say for an example, if you are starting up a business, what would you require?

-I have brainstormed the needs of a newly opened general store which are all covered by Tally.
+I have brainstormed the needs of a newly opened business which are all covered by Tally.

 This was just an example of a general store and almost any business which requires a software for its functioning, Tally can be a best fit.

-I will now take you to a mesmerizing journey through the core features of Tally and will also explain some of the core features of Tally.
+I will now take you to a mesmerizing journey through the core features and will also explain all of them.

-You can learn about the features and uses or you can simply go and start learning Tally for free since now, you know the basic meaning of Tally.[thrive_link color=’orange’ link=’https://www.tallyschool.com/free-tally-course-online/’ target=’_blank’ size=’medium’ align=’aligncenter’]Learn How to Use Tally with Free Course[/thrive_link]
+You can learn about the features and uses or you can simply go and start learning Tally for free since now, you know the basic meaning.

 I’ve discussed some of the very core features or you can say some of the important functionality of Tally here.
 The features are listed without giving any specific rank to them.